Ye Lwin

-Ye Lwin (ရဲလွင်; born 15 May 1951) is the former mayor of Myanmar's second largest city, Mandalay.
-He was concurrently appointed as Mandalay's mayor and chairman of the Mandalay City Development Committee on 5 April 2016.
+Ye Lwin (ရဲလွင်; born 15 May 1951) is a Burmese eye surgeon and politician who served as the mayor of Myanmar's second largest city, Mandalay.
+He was concurrently appointed as the minister of Mandalay Region Municipal and the chairman of the Mandalay City Development Committee on 5 April 2016.
 Ye Lwin was previously an honorary professor at University of Medicine, Mandalay.